demo-verse/expressions-of-peace/README.md

 Expressions of Peace are sincere ways of resiliently, simply, expressing peace, being the core civil component of an undeniable, resilient World Peace.

-It's a human right; extending the Freedom of Expression.
+They are extending the Freedom of Expression.

-That is, observed as a potentially viable one, with a simple editor and the use of blockchain technology; to be co-imaginable, claimable and experienced.

 ---
 This tool's purpose is making a World Peace observable and sustainable.